YOUR INTESTINAL FLORA

 Other methods of testing for food allergies.
 These include blood tests, skin tests, and the use of machines such as the Vega and Dermatron.
 All have some merit, but none of them, in my experience, are 100% accurate.
 In particular, if you eat a food regularly, the test may indicate sensitivity to that food.

 Stool tests, and bowel contents exams.
-These are medical tests that are rarely needed, in my view, if one changes to a nutritional balancing diet strictly, and takes GB-3 and perhaps live culture yogurt on a regular basis.
+The problem with these tests is they must be done very carefully or they tend to miss many organisms.
+They are also rarely needed, in my view, if one changes to a nutritional balancing diet strictly, and takes GB-3 and perhaps live culture yogurt on a regular basis.
 They may be needed if one is suffering from an acute diarrhea, for example, that is not responding to more conservative measures.
 However, in these cases a trial with colloidal silver and a proper diet usually takes care of the problem.

 Problems with stool tests for parasites.
 These tests are notoriously inaccurate as it is easy to miss seeing parasite eggs or ova in a random stool sample.
 Quality laboratories require several samples and analyze them carefully, but this is rarely done and quite costly.
 Electrical machines such as the Dermatron, Computron and many others may be more accurate to assess parasites, but the results are often highly dependent upon the skill of the operator, so one must beware of this problem with electronic machines.
 To read much more about this topic, please read Parasites on this website.

-In contrast, a complete nutritional balancing program with only one of the Approved Practitioners listed on this website will slowly make the body more yang, clean up and heal the intestines, and restore the microzyma.
+In contrast, a complete nutritional balancing program with one of the Approved Practitioners listed on this website only will slowly make the body more yang, clean up and heal the intestines, and restore the right flora, in most cases.
 All this will often help get rid of most parasite infestations.

 AN UNUSUAL INTESTINAL HEALING REACTION

-During a nutritional balancing program, some people will experience a period of a few months when they experience gas, bloating, and perhaps a little weight gain, even though they are following the diet, supplement and procedure regimen faithfully.
-This can be an indication of the return of the microzyma.
-To read about this, please read Microzyma on this site.
+During a nutritional balancing program, some people report experiencing some gas, bloating, and perhaps a little weight gain, even though they are following the diet, supplement regimen and doing the procedures faithfully.
+This healing reaction can be due to the return of the somatids.
+To read about this, please read The Somatids on this site.
+In these instances, eating some sauerkraut is a simple remedy that is may be helpful.